junglok/tem-docs/docs/transfer/globus.md

 ### 3. Select Your Personal Collection

-1. On left panel, in the **Collection** field, type the name you gave your PC’s collection (e.g., `MyWorkStation`).
+1. In the left panel's **Collection** field, type the name you gave your PC's collection (e.g., `MyWorkStation`).

-2. Select it from the list; Globus connects and shows the default path (e.g., `/~/`).
+2. Select it from the list.
+Globus connects and shows the default path (e.g., `/~/`).

 ### 4. Select the Remote Collection

 You can run File Manager in **two‑panel mode**:

 1. Click **Transfer or Sync to…** on the right side to open a second panel.
-2. In the right panel’s **Collection** field, search for your remote collection (e.g., **TEM_Collection@KISTI-GSDC**).
+2. In the right panel's **Collection** field, search for your remote collection (e.g., **TEM_Collection@KISTI-GSDC**).
-3. If additional authentication is required, you will be redirected to the GSDC TEM OIDC server, enter user ID and your password(+OTP) on that screen to complete the authentication.
+3. If additional authentication is required, you'll be redirected to the GSDC TEM OIDC server.
+Enter your user ID and password (+OTP) there to complete authentication.
-4. Navigate to the directory you’re allowed to read/write.
+4. Navigate to the directory you're allowed to read/write.

 ![Two‑panel File Manager with Transfer or Sync to…](https://docs.globus.org/guides/tutorials/manage-files/images/transfer-files/filemgr-5.png)